department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Selected Reserve: Generally used in the context of the Montgomery GI Bill Selected Reserve.

 service connected: Hyphenate when modifying a noun.
 Otherwise, do not hyphenate.
-  ​ **Example (modifying a noun):** A Veteran with a service-connected disability may be eligible for additional health care benefits.
+  - **Like this (modifying a noun):** A Veteran with a service-connected disability may be eligible for additional health care benefits.

-  ​ **Example (not modifying a noun):** The disability is considered service connected.
+  - **Like this (not modifying a noun):** The disability is considered service connected.

 service-connected condition: Define in body copy as an "illness or injury caused—or made worse by—active-duty service."
 Can define in another sentence, as a parenthetical, or set off with commas.
 For example: "A service-connected condition is an illness or injury caused—or made worse by—your active-duty service."